Unicity/Chimera/classes/Unicity/VLD/README.md

 according to the `seq` control flow.

 ```
-select() { }.
+select() {}.
 select("path") {}.
 ```

 ##### Parameters

-1. Optional: Defines the component's path that will become the new base entity.
+1. Optional (String): Defines the component's path that will become the new base entity.

 #### Do Statements